 - “Get access to 5 premium sites for $10”

-Everyone who registered for the webinar got a recording afterwards, however soon the word was out and more marketers wanted access to the video.
+Everyone who registered for the webinar got a recording afterward, however soon the word was out and more marketers wanted access to the video.

 So we gave everyone access to our premium content on the GoToWebinar platform through this link.
 Users who click on the link get this: